2beFound/external-api-docs/scenarios/README.md

 ![Town-Level Referer Partnership](1-refer-to-town.png)

-If you want to create links to ALPINRESORTS.com as part of a link partnership with referer tracking, you can choose one of the approaches outlined in this section.
+If links to ALPINRESORTS.com should be created as part of a link partnership with referer tracking, the partner can choose one of the approaches outlined in this section.

 ### Create links to landing pages for towns

 The URLs to the town pages can be found in the master data.
-If you link directly to such a URL, the `Referer` header of the customer's browser will indicate the referral to the ALPINRESORTS.com website, and is tracked properly.
+When linked directly to such a URL, the `Referer` header of the customer's browser will indicate the referral to the ALPINRESORTS.com website, and is tracked properly.
 If, for some reason, customers might arrive with no `Referer`-header in the partner's use case, a `?referer=[domain]` GET-parameter can be appended to the URL.
 Please ensure that the partner's `[domain]` is also registered in the ALPINRESORTS.com